fpour/DGB/README.md

 ## Introduction

-Recently, increased attention has been given to the development of novel dynamic graph representation learning methods.
-In this work,
-we revisit current evaluation settings for link prediction on dynamic graphs.
-Using two novel visualization techniques for edge statistics in dynamic graphs, we observe that a large portion of edges in dynamic graphs naturally reoccur over time, and recurrence patterns vary significantly across datasets.

-Based on these observations and motivated by real-world applications, we first propose two novel negative sampling strategies for evaluation of link prediction in dynamic graphs.
-Performance of existing methods degrades significantly when the set of negative edges used during evaluation is chosen more selectively.
-This shows that it is necessary to conduct different negative sampling strategies beyond simple random sampling to fully understand the performance of a given method.
-Second, we propose a simple baseline, EdgeBank, solely based on memorizing past edges.
-We gain surprisingly strong performance with EdgeBank across multiple settings and we suggest that future methods should consider comparing their performance against this simple memorization approach.
-Lastly, we introduce five new dynamic networks from novel graph domains not present in the current benchmarks.
-These datasets offer new challenges for link prediction methods and enable a more robust evaluation setup.
+Despite the prevalence of recent success in learning from static graphs, learning from time-evolving graphs remains an open challenge.
+In this work, we design new, more stringent evaluation procedures for link prediction specific to dynamic graphs, which reflect real-world considerations, to better compare the strengths and weaknesses of methods.
+First, we create two visualization techniques to understand the reoccurring patterns of edges over time and show that many edges reoccur at later time steps.
+Based on this observation, we propose a pure memorization baseline called EdgeBank.
+EdgeBank achieves surprisingly strong performance across multiple settings because easy negative edges are often used in current evaluation setting.
+To evaluate against more difficult negative edges, we introduce two more challenging negative sampling strategies that improve robustness and better match real-world applications.
+Lastly, we introduce six new dynamic graph datasets from a diverse set of domains missing from current benchmarks, providing new challenges and opportunities for future research.